 The LMU Summer in Barcelona International Business Program is designed to integrate a rigorous international business curriculum with the benefits of the rich and vibrant cultural setting of Catalonia for both Business and Non-Business majors.
-While Barcelona is the home base, students also participate on a two-night excursion to Berlin & Prague (location might change for Summer 2019).
+While Barcelona is the home base, students also participate in a five-night excursion to Berlin & Prague (location might change for Summer 2019).
 Featured on the program are several site visits to local businesses where students will gain firsthand knowledge to complement their classroom learning.
 Students will also engage in a series of cultural activities meant to acquaint them with the social and cultural setting of Barcelona and surrounding towns.

 Barcelona is the capital of Catalonia, a region in northeastern Spain with its own distinctive history, culture, and language.
 Set between mountains and the Mediterranean Sea, the city's population is 1.6 million, with a total of 4.5 million in the greater metropolitan area.
 Walking through the city, one can observe 2,000 years of architectural history--Roman remains, the network of narrow streets in the Old Town, the 19th Century Eixample district with its original examples of Modernista architecture--contrasting with the ultramodern showpieces that continue to redesign its skyline.

 3 Semester Hours

 *NOTE* Business Majors and Minors are required to take ECON 105 or ECON 110 and 120 and BADM 1040 prior to enrolling in this program.

 SPAN 1998.15 or SPAN 1998.16